Emma Lou Diemer

-Emma Lou Diemer (born November 24, 1927 in Kansas City, Missouri) is an American composer.
+Emma Lou Diemer (November 24, 1927 – June 2, 2024) was an American composer.

+Biography

-Diemer has written many works for orchestra, chamber ensemble, keyboard, voice, chorus, and electronic media.
-Diemer is a keyboard performer and over the years has given concerts of her own organ works at Washington National Cathedral, The Cathedral of Our Lady of the Angels in Los Angeles, Grace Cathedral and St. Mary's Cathedral in San Francisco, and others.
+Diemer was born in Kansas City, Missouri, on November 24, 1927.
+She wrote many works for orchestra, chamber ensemble, keyboard, voice, chorus, and electronic media.
+Diemer was a keyboard performer and over the years had given concerts of her own organ works at Washington National Cathedral, The Cathedral of Our Lady of the Angels in Los Angeles, Grace Cathedral and St. Mary's Cathedral in San Francisco, and others.

 Works include many collections and single pieces for organ as well as many for solo piano, piano 4 hands, and two pianos.
 Her major chamber works include a piano quartet, string quartet, two piano trios, and sonatas and suites for flute, violin, cello, and piano as well as settings of the psalms for organ with other instruments.
-Diemer has written many choral works as well.
-She has written numerous hymns, several of which appear in church hymnals.
+Diemer wrote many choral works as well.
+She had written numerous hymns, several of which appear in church hymnals.
 Her songs number in the dozens, using texts by many contemporary and early poets including Walt Whitman, Amy Lowell, Sara Teasdale, Alice Meynell, Thomas Campion, Shakespeare, John Donne, her sister Dorothy Diemer Hendry, Emily Dickinson, Robert Lowell, and many others.

 Diemer's compositional style over the years has varied from tonal to atonal, from traditional to experimental.
-She has written works for non-professional and professional performers, originally under the "Gebrauchsmusik" philosophy, but has produced many works, particularly for keyboard, that are difficult and challenging.
+She had written works for non-professional and professional performers, originally under the "Gebrauchsmusik" philosophy, but produced many works, particularly for keyboard, that are difficult and challenging.
 The latter category includes her "Fantasy" for piano; Seven Etudes for piano; Homage to Cowell, Cage, Crumb, and Czerny for two pianos; Variations for Piano Four Hands (Homage to Ravel, Schoenberg, and May Aufderheide); Four Biblical Settings for organ, Concerto for Organ ("Alaska"); and many psalm setting collections.
 The totally serial "Declarations" for organ (1973) contrasts to the more tonal 2013 concerto for violin and orchestra "Summer Day".
 Her work in the electronic field during her years on the faculty of the University of California influenced a number of works including her Toccata for piano that has a number of performances on YouTube.

+Diemer died in Santa Barbara, California, on June 2, 2024, at the age of 96.

 Academics

-Diemer received both her B.M. and her M.M from the Yale School of Music in 1949 and 1950, respectively.
+Diemer took composition lessons with Gardner Read while still at high school.
+Her teachers included Paul Hindemith, Bernard Rogers, Howard Hanson, Ernst Toch and Roger Sessions.
+She received both her B.M. and her M.M from the Yale School of Music in 1949 and 1950, respectively.
 She then went on to study composition in Brussels, Belgium on a Fulbright Scholarship from 1952 to 1953, ultimately returning to the United States to receive her Ph.D from the Eastman School of Music in 1960.
-She was professor of theory and composition at the University of Maryland 1965-70, and joined the faculty of the University of California (UCSB) in 1971.
-She is professor emerita, 1991–present.
+She was professor of theory and composition at the University of Maryland from 1965 to 1970, and joined the faculty of the University of California (UCSB) in 1971.
+She was professor emerita, from 1991 to 2024.

 While at UCSB, Diemer helped to establish the computer/electronic music program.